parapluu/nifty/README.md

 # Nifty - Erlang Native Interface Generator

-Nifty is an interface generator that allows you to use C modules from inside Erlang.
+Nifty is an interface generator that allows you to use C modules from Erlang.

 ## A simple Example